NASA Ames Space Settlement Contest

 - Special sessions are arranged for contestants, teachers, parents, etc.

-If you are planning to attend ISDC 2018, please see the ISDC Space Settlement Students Web Site.
+If you are planning to attend ISDC 2019, please see the ISDC Space Settlement Students Web Site.
+Note: only the 2018 page is available right now.
+We will update when the 2019 page becomes available.

 Only if necessary, contact [email protected].